Hayden Wilde

 Hayden Wilde (born 1 September 1997) is a New Zealand professional triathlete.
 He was the silver medalist at the Paris Olympics in 2024 and the bronze medallist at the Tokyo Summer Olympics, the silver medalist at the 2022 Commonwealth Games and the winner of the 2021 XTERRA World Championships.
 He finished second in the 2021 Super League Triathlon Championship Series, having taken the win at the SLT London race.
 Wilde won the 2022 Super League Triathlon Championship Series, having been victorious in 3 of the 5 series races.
+In December 2025 Wilde became T100 World Champion following his first place finish at T100 Qatar 2025.

 Early life

 Wilde was born in Taupō, is the youngest of three brothers, and grew up in Whakatāne, New Zealand.
 Wilde attended Trident High School.
 Growing up Wilde played soccer and hockey before moving into running for fitness.

 Career

 Wilde has been coached by Craig Kirkwood since 2016 after he beat Kirkwood in a local half marathon and currently trains in Tauranga, New Zealand.
 Wilde only took up triathlon after watching the event at the 2016 Rio Olympics.

 Wilde comes from a long-distance off-road background and has previously been the ITU Cross Tri U23 World Champion.